John D. Read: Wartime activities

-John Read and his family fled Northern Virginia in July 1861 after the disastrous Union defeat at the Battle of First Manassas and moved to the safety of Washington DC.
+John Read and his family fled Northern Virginia in July 1861 after the disastrous Union defeat at the Battle of First Manassas and moved to the safety of Washington, D.C.
 He returned to Falls Church in 1862 once federal forces had occupied the town and lived in his brother's house on Broad Street.

 Read remained an outspoken abolitionist and Union supporter in a small Virginia village where many residents had strong secessionist sentiments and family members fighting with Confederate forces.
 Along with his daughter Betsy, Read established a school in Falls Church to educate the local African American population and the large number of former slaves crossing into Union lines from further south.
 The father and daughter established both a "Sabbath school" to teach Scripture along with a "day school" where instruction in basic reading and arithmetic were taught to classes as large as fifty to sixty people.
 Obtaining outside funding for the school was very difficult, and Read appealed to Emily Howland, a Quaker philanthropist and abolitionist, for financial assistance:

 "I have made a number of applications, but have not been able to get anything toward sustaining a school among them...Here is a work for somebody to do.
 The door is open.
 Men wimmen [sic] and children are anxious to learn.
 But as they are cut off from all help from the government and the charitable societies it depends up individual alone if an thing is done...I believe these people should not be forgotten or neglected...I am willing to put shoulder to the wheel and the thing rolling so far as I can..."

 Read's activities during the war were not confined to education.
 There is evidence that he provided military intelligence to Union forces in the area regarding the activity of Confederate partisans under the command of John S. Mosby.
-A Union dispatch dated August 10, 1863 reported the following incident:
+A Union dispatch dated August 10, 1863, reported the following incident:

 "It is reported that one of our cavalry pickets was fired on last night while on duty near Falls Church.
 A Mr. Reed, resident of that place, says he knows that Mosby's headquarters are only about 5 miles from Falls Church, where he had about 40 men.
 My cavalry force is not sufficient to send out a large enough party to verify this information and keep up the regular nighly patrols.
 Very respectfully, G.A.
 DeRussy, Brigadier-General, Commanding."

 John Read was an active member of the local citizen militia, the Union Home Guard.
 The Home Guard was drawn from the male civilians of the town and integrated significant numbers of African Americans in the force.
 These armed and unarmed men patrolled the town at night to protect against raids from Confederate forces, and developed a system of signal horns to alert the regular Union forces in the event of an attack.